Hospital Care Quality Information from the Consumer Perspective

 Background

-The intent of the HCAHPS initiative is to provide a standardized survey instrument and data collection methodology for measuring patients' perspectives on hospital care.
-While many hospitals currently collect information on patients' satisfaction with care, there is no national standard for collecting or publicly reporting this information that would enable valid comparisons to be made across all hospitals.
-In order to make "apples to apples" comparisons to support consumer choice, it is necessary to introduce a standard measurement approach.
-HCAHPS can be viewed as a core set of questions that can be combined with a broader, customized set of hospital-specific items.
-HCAHPS is meant to complement the data hospitals currently collect to support improvements in internal customer services and quality related activities.
+The intent of the HCAHPS initiative is to provide a standardized survey instrument and data collection methodology for measuring patients’ perspectives on hospital care.
+While many hospitals have collected information on patient satisfaction, prior to HCAHPS there was no national standard for collecting or publicly reporting patients’ perspectives of care information that would enable valid comparisons to be made across all hospitals.
+In order to make “apples to apples” comparisons to support consumer choice, it was necessary to introduce a standard measurement approach: the HCAHPS Survey, which is also known as the CAHPS® Hospital Survey, or Hospital CAHPS.
+HCAHPS is a core set of questions that can be combined with a broader, customized set of hospital-specific items.
+HCAHPS Survey items complement the data hospitals currently collect to support improvements in internal customer services and quality related activities.

-Three broad goals have shaped the HCAHPS survey.
-First, the survey is designed to produce comparable data on the patient's perspective on care that allows objective and meaningful comparisons between hospitals on domains that are important to consumers.
+Three broad goals have shaped the HCAHPS Survey.
+First, the survey is designed to produce comparable data on the patient’s perspective on care that allows objective and meaningful comparisons between hospitals on domains that are important to consumers.
 Second, public reporting of the survey results is designed to create incentives for hospitals to improve their quality of care.
 Third, public reporting will serve to enhance public accountability in health care by increasing the transparency of the quality of hospital care provided in return for the public investment.
-With these goals in mind, the HCAHPS project has taken substantial steps to assure that the survey will be credible, useful, and practical.
-This methodology and the information it generates will be made available to the public.
+With these goals in mind, the HCAHPS project has taken substantial steps to assure that the survey is credible, useful, and practical.
+This methodology and the information it generates are available to the public.

 (return to top)